LohithSR/LohithSR/README.md

 - 👀 I’m interested in Frontend Development and Block Chain and Cloud Computing
 - 🌱 I’m currently learning Computer Science and Design
 - 💞️ I’m looking to collaborate on Open Source Collabrations and Frontend Development
-- 📫 How to reach me : bento.me
+- 📫 How to reach me : bento.me/lohithsr